Statement ↝ Use of Generative AI

 [students] realize that these artifacts are in fact the result of much thought, iteration, and analysis; i.e., the design process.
 These products do not just “happen”.
 (Shepperd, 1992)

 For my microteaching exercise, I chose to run a laptop disassembly task based on the e-waste workshops we run in the CCI.
-For the 20 minutes, participants were instructed to collaboratively take apart a scrap laptop as far as they could with provided tools, while discussing a set of three questions that prompted them to identify components, discuss standardisation, and identify different materials and manufacturing processes, inspired by Prown’s forensic analysis (Prown, 1980).
-Following a short risk assessment, I chose to remove the battery (due to fire risk), and advised participants to wash their hands after the activity.
+For 20 minutes, participants were instructed to collaboratively take apart a scrap laptop as far as they could with provided tools, while discussing three questions that prompted them to identify components, discuss standardisation, and identify different manufacturing processes.
+This approach was inspired by Prown’s forensic analysis (Prown, 1980), and mechanical dissection tasks that encourage critical thinking through reflective material engagement (Sheppard, 1992).
+Following a risk assessment, I chose to remove the battery (due to fire risk), and advised participants to wash their hands after the activity.

 dismantling the network card (Nicola and me, left) and the hard drive (Chris and Sunny, right)